s3714110/covid-19-data/public/data/README.md

 | `reproduction_rate` | Real-time estimate of the effective reproduction rate (R) of COVID-19.
 See https://github.com/crondonm/TrackingR/tree/main/Estimates-Database |

 ### Tests & positivity
 On 23 June 2022, we stopped adding new datapoints to our COVID-19 testing dataset.
-We continue to update all other metrics in our COVID-19 dataset.
 You can read more at https://github.com/owid/covid-19-data/discussions/2667.
 | Variable                          | Description                                                                                                                                                                                                                                                                                                          |
 |:----------------------------------|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `total_tests`                     | Total tests for COVID-19                                                                                                                                                                                                                                                                                             |